 To a lesser extent, Barney and Robin.
 They hooked up in season three, dated throughout season 5, broke up, almost hooked up in season 6, hooked up in season 7, then got engaged in season 8.
+And then they got married in season 9, only to divorce in the last episode.
 Almost every period where they weren't dating involved an Unrequited Love Switcheroo.

 Ted and Natalie have apparently gotten together and broken up a total of three times.